Clayton (footballer, born 1995)

-Clayton da Silveira da Silva (born 23 October 1995), simply known as Clayton, is a Brazilian footballer who plays as a forward for Londrina.
+Clayton da Silveira da Silva (born 23 October 1995), simply known as Clayton, is a Brazilian professional footballer who plays as a forward for I-League club Diamond Harbour.

 Club career

 Born in Rio de Janeiro, Clayton joined Figueirense's youth setup in 2007, aged 12.
 On 3 November 2012 he made his first team – and Série A – debut, coming on as a late substitute in a 0–1 away loss against Flamengo.

 After appearing with the under-20s, Cleyton was definitely promoted to the main squad in 2014.
 On 3 August 2014 he scored his first professional goal, netting the second in a 3–0 home win against Sport Recife.

 On 28 September Cleyton netted a brace in a 3–1 home success over Palmeiras.
 He finished the campaign with 22 appearances and five goals, as his side avoided relegation.

 Clayton scored seven league goals during the 2015 season, including a brace against Flamengo, as his side again narrowly avoided the drop.
 He finished the year with 17 goals in 56 matches.

 On 23 February 2016, Clayton moved to fellow league team Atlético Mineiro.

 On 23 March 2017, Clayton was loaned to Corinthians until the end of the season, but returned to Atlético in August.